ItaiAxelrad/open-spec/docs/_partials/466600 Ultraviolet Equipment-2.md

 8. I/O wiring drawings for all devices that are monitored or controlled by the Ultraviolet Disinfection Equipment manufacturer’s PLC as listed in the Instrumentation and Controls paragraph of this specification.
 These drawings shall include the field wiring from the terminal block (showing terminal numbers) to the field device (showing the device tag number).
 5.
 1. QUALITY ASSURANCE
-   1. A.
    1. The equipment shall be supplied by a firm regularly engaged in the manufacturer of the equipment item, whose products have been used satisfactorily at a minimum of 10 installations in similar services for a minimum period of five (5) years.
-   1. B.
    1. The Contractor may furnish and install equipment of a manufacturer whose products have not been in similar services at 10 installations for five years, provided the equipment manufacturer submits a bond, or deposits a sum equal to the installed price of the equipment, for a period of five (5) years.
 6.
 1. WARRANTY
-   1. A.
    1. Special Warranty:
       1. The manufacturer shall warrant that the work described here shall be free from defects in workmanship and material for a period of one (1) year from the date of acceptance.
 Any faulty workmanship or defective material furnished that is found within the warranty period shall be corrected without cost to the Owner.
-   1. B.
    1. The UV lamps to be warranted for a minimum of 12,000 hours when operated in automatic mode, prorated after 9,000 hours.
-   1. C.
    1. Ballasts to be warranted for 5 years, prorated after 1 year.
-7.
-1. EXTRA MATERIALS
+2. EXTRA MATERIALS
-   1. A.
    1. The following spare parts and safety equipment to be supplied.
-1. Eight (8) UV Lamps
+3. Eight (8) UV Lamps
    1. Eight (8) Quartz Sleeves
-2. Eight (8) Lamp Holder Seals
+4. Eight (8) Lamp Holder Seals
-3. One (1) Operators kit including face shield, gloves and cleaning solution.
+5. One (1) Operators kit including face shield, gloves and cleaning solution.
    1. To be considered as an alternate, systems that require more lamps than specified, the UV manufacturer will provide spares in the amount equal to the quantities listed plus an additional quantity equal to the percentage of lamps required over and above the number of lamps specified.

-   1. Product
+## Product
-1.

 1. MANUFACTURERS
-   1. A.
    1. The physical layout of the system shown on the contract drawings and the equipment specified herein are based upon the System UV3000PlusTM, as manufactured by Trojan Technologies
    1. Inc., London, Ontario, Canada.
-   1. B.
    1. Approved equal.
-   1. C.
    1. If other equipment is proposed, the Contractor shall demonstrate to the Engineer and the Owner
    1. that all requirements of materials, performance, and workmanship have been met or exceeded
    1. by the equipment proposed.
 Contractors proposing alternate manufacturers shall be responsible